Binding, BindingContext, BindingManager

 binding.
 The methods of this

-binding ensure that subsequent changes in the PMO lead to an update of the UI component.
+binding ensure that subsequent changes in the PMO lead to an update of the UI component, and vice versa.

 All bindings in linkki are part of a

 BindingContext contains all bindings of a page or a section with independent content.
 Changes to a bound object (PMO or UI) trigger an update of all bindings in the same context.
 A single

 To manage one or more

 getBindingContext(String) that either return the managed context with the given identifier, or creates a new one.
 Alternatively, a